carter-0/carter.red/README.md

-literally just copied from the starter template for next.js
+just copied from the starter template for next.js